Frequently Asked Questions

-Mock Pitch Day, scheduled for late October, is an opportunity for teams to submit a video of their InVenture Prize project for judges to provide feedback.
+Mock Pitch Day is an opportunity for teams to submit a video of their InVenture Prize project for judges to provide feedback.
 There is no additional cost to participate.
 Pitch Day is optional and does not affect the outcome of State Finals participation.

 When must a team register for State Finals?

 School Registration for K12 InVenture Prize opens in September 2019.
 State Finals registration opens in February 2020 for the top 100 teams that have completed the Online Qualifier by February 14th, 2020.
 For more information about the Online Qualifier, click here.